stonefl/stonefl.github.io/_drafts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 - Value: C:\hadoop-2.6.0  (or your installation path) Add `%HADOOP_HOME%\bin` to `PATH` variable.

-You can run `spark-shell` to test the installation.
+You can run `spark-shell` in the `cmd` or `PowerShell` (**run as administrator**) to test the installation.
+If you can see the scala console, you are good to go.
 But it is very likely you will get one or more following errors.

 ## Common Errors